A key NATO summit starts Tuesday. Here's what's at stake

 "It would be politically very difficult for any government to make restrictions on freedom of speech at the sort of behest of Erdogan, who is running a country that right now does not rank well when it comes to freedom of speech," Paul Levin, head of Stockholm University's Institute for Turkish Studies, told NPR.

-Experts say there are likely other issues factoring into the holdup — including Turkey's relationship with the U.S.
+Experts say there have likely been other issues factoring into the holdup — including Turkey's relationship with the U.S.

 Turkey sees this as a moment of leverage, specifically around obtaining the F-16 fighter jets that it has long been trying to get from the U.S., NPR's Asma Khalid reports.